t4jt1j/t4jt1j/README.md

-- 👋 Hi, I’m @t4jt1j
+- 👋 Hi, I’m Taj
 - 👀 I’m interested in ... programming
 - 🌱 I’m currently learning ...
 HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate on ...
-I have no idea yet.
+I have no idea yet
 - 📫 How to reach me ... t4jt1j@gmail.com

 <!---